bigcommerce/dev-docs/docs/api-docs/analytics/BODL.md

 ```

 ### View category
-A small snippet that tracks when the user views a category.
+A snippet that tracks when the user views a category.

 ```javascript
 <!-- Sample Pixel Code Start: View Category Content -->